ZuluTrade Review 2018 – Opinions, Tutorials, Pros e Cons, Comments

 ZuluTrade will automatically manage levers and lot sizes for each individual Signal Provider, depending on the riskiness of the strategy applied by the latter and the combination of risk profiles of all the Signal Providers in the portfolio.

 Whereas to obtain an extreme personalization of the replication of operations (through manual personalization), ZuluTrade provides dozens of settings and interesting tools, from trailing stop, offset pips, pips spacing, ZuluGuard , to the function of max open trades and max open lots, up to the personalization on the single underlying asset.
-We talk about this procedure in detail in the lesson on how to use the ZuluTrade settings.

 The replication of operations can be set up by defining a standard lot size, the historical Fixed replication call mode, or, the recently introduced, new Pro-Rata ZuluTrade mode, which allows you to proportionally replicate operations on the investor’s account, allowing a more faithful replication of the trader’s strategy, who might have to amplify or reduce the leverage of operations in certain market moments.